 In addition to online, you may also request an uncertified or certified copy of your 3-, 5-, 10-year, or full-history driver record by mail or in person at a designated DC DMV service center.
 A certified driver record contains the DC DMV stamp and is required for most official purposes.

-To request a copy of your driver record, send a letter to:
+To request a copy of your driver record by mail, send a letter and applicable fees to:

 Attn: Driver Records